tisem-digital-marketing/2021-smwa-installation-guide/CONTRIBUTING.md

 # Contributing

-[Programming Practices for Research in Students](https://github.com/pp4rs) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,
+[Social Media and Web Analytics](https://tisem-digital-marketing.github.io/2021-smwa) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,